threefoldtech/zos/docs/kubernetes/getstarted.md

 We can apply the first two files in the metallb folder

 ```
-$ cd metallb
+$ cd ressources/metallb
 $ kubectl create -f 1-metallb.yaml
 $ kubectl create -f 2-config_and_registration_service.yaml
 ```

-this will install metallb on our cluster and configure it via a configmap and lastly it will create a service of type loadbalancer with a fix IP `192.168.168.168`
+this will install metallb on our cluster and configure it via a configmap and lastly it will create a service of type loadbalancer with a fix IP `173.30.1.168` Take a look at the configmap if you want to modify the IP range available to metalLB.

-### Registration address

-To achieve a fix registration address we can use a nginx reverse proxy to do a round robin load balancing on all our servers.
-See the example in the docker compose

-or we can run HAProxy to get a fix ip for all our servers

-Note that

 ## Public IP

-### TCP router
+### Accessing the cluster from a public domain

 we need to initiate a connection from the cluster to an external machine with a public IP.
 We direct the tunnel to the traefik (or any other ingress controller) service IP